 A: Sportsmanship points are the 0-4 scale (with 4 as the highest and 0 the lowest) awarded to each team based on their conduct during any intramural contest.
 Teams are required to maintain an average of 2.75 sportsmanship points for the season to be eligible for playoffs.

-A: It is the captain's and ejected player's responsibility to set up a meeting by appointment with the Campus Recreation staff.
-The team will be ineligible to participate until the player(s) meets with the Campus Recreation staff.
-The player(s) will also not be permitted to participate in any intramural activity until he or she has met with the Campus Recreation staff.
+A: It is the captain's and ejected player's responsibility to set up a meeting by appointment with Campus Recreation staff.
+The team will be ineligible to participate until the player(s) meets with Campus Recreation staff.
+The player(s) will also not be permitted to participate in any intramural activity until they have met with Campus Recreation staff.
 Further sanctions may apply.
 See the Participant's Guide for more details.

-A: To compete in the playoffs, a team must have attended the mandatory playoff captains meeting if applicable, have the required sportsmanship points, have no more than one forfeit and pay the forfeit fee, and fulfill any other playoff criteria specific to that activity.
+A: To compete in the playoffs, a team must have attended the mandatory playoff captains meeting if applicable, have the required sportsmanship points, have no more than one forfeit and pay the forfeit fee (if forfeited once), and fulfill any other playoff criteria specific to that activity.

-A: Any individual interested in becoming an UMass intramural official should inquire in the Recreation Center or contact Jason Incorvati at firstname.lastname@example.org.
+A: Any individual interested in becoming an UMass intramural official should inquire in the Recreation Center or contact Joshua Dietrich at email@example.com.

 A: Our policies and procedures are outlined in the Participant's Guide